boomam/docker-compose-public/traefik/plugins.md

 ```
 _Trust IPS not required if disableDefault is false - we will allocate Cloud Flare IPs automatically_
 &nbsp;
+# Configure middlewares for usage
-Lastly, edit both the secured-chain middleware to add GeoBlock to that should you ever need it too -
+Next, edit both the secured-chain middleware to add GeoBlock to that should you ever need it too -
 ```yaml
       - "traefik.http.middlewares.secured.chain.middlewares=ipallowlist,default-headers,geo-block,cloudflare-real-ip"
 ```